Anders-Holst/sgt-puzzles-aho-extensions/supermaze.md

 see one floor at a time.
 No perplexing state changes.

 *Floors*: Similar to 3D, but instead of stairs there are "direct portals" between different floors.
+(Or are they trampolines?)
 Each floor has its own color, which is also shown in the portals that go there.

 *Keys*: Here there are doors of different colors, and you need a key of the corresponding color to go through.
 Once you find a key it can